ssemihyyavuz/cv-analyzer/README.md

 ## How It Works

-The CV Analyzer uses a sophisticated two-stage approach:
+The CV Analyzer uses a sophisticated three-step approach:

 1. **Document Processing Stage**:
    - Uploads are processed by Mistral's OCR model (mistral-ocr-latest)